alex-dukhno/isomorphicdb/README.md

         * `type_check/`
         * `type_coercion/`
         * `type_inference/`
+    * `scalar/` - representing primitive types as a scalar value that can be use as intermediate computational result
 * `storage/` - database transactional storage
+    * `api/` - type aliases and traits that defines api for `in_memory` and `persistent` storage
+    * `binary/` - representing primitive types as a raw binary vector
     * `in_memory/` - in memory only storage
     * `persistent/` - persistent storage
 * `tests/`